 During a habeas corpus petition, you can present new evidence.
 You also can address other issues, like the violation of your constitutional rights or a recent change in the law, that weren’t part of your trial record.

 What you can bring up during a habeas corpus case is limited, but it offers a different option than an appeal.

 Most often, you’ll pursue habeas corpus when you’ve run out of appeals.
-It’s important to talk with an attorney about your options.
+It’s important to talk with a post conviction attorney in New Mexico about your options.
 It’s important to follow certain procedures and exhaust other options first.